akleemans/InputCapture/README.md

 For capturing mouse movement and keystrokes, just run the java code and press CTRL + Q to save.
 If you have trouble starting it, import it as a Eclipse project and it should work.

-Remember: **CTRL + Q** _saves_ the log files and **overwrites** the old log files.
+Remember: **[ESC]** _saves_ the log files and **overwrites** the old log files.
 So you might save your files after a run.

-For starting a new capture, I suggest to run the Code, and press CTRL + Q if you're ready (that will override the existing data).
-Then capture your run (or let the users do the tests) and at the end, hit CTRL + Q again to save the data until to that point.
+For starting a new capture, I suggest to run the Code, and press [ESC] if you're ready (that will override the existing data).
+Then capture your run (or let the users do the tests) and at the end, hit [ESC] again to save the data until to that point.
 You can then end the running java code without writing that back into files.

 Standard output variables includes (first three in *summary.txt*):